 Consumer Prices.
 Higher income levels in Massachusetts relative to the rest of the United States are offset to some extent by the higher cost of living in Massachusetts.
-The following table presents consumer price trends for the Boston metropolitan area and the United States for the period between 1970 and 2008.
-The table shows the annual average of the Consumer Price Index for All Urban Consumers (CPI-U) and the percentage change in that average from the previous year.
-In 2009 the Boston metropolitan area and U.S. experienced their first monthly year over year declines in the CPI-U since 1953 and 1955, respectively.
-The latest available data for November 2009 show that the CPI-U for the Boston metropolitan area increased at a rate of 1.8 percent over November 2008, the same rate of increase as the U.S. index over the same period.
-While the U.S. index for 2009 declined 0.4 percent over 2008, November's increase was sustained with a 2.7 percent increase in December 2009.
-December and annual data for the Boston Metro area for 2009 are not yet available.
+The following graph presents consumer price trends for the Boston metropolitan area and the United States for the period between 2002 and May 2010.
+The table on the following page shows the annual average of the Consumer Price Index for All Urban Consumers (CPI-U) and the percentage change in that average from the previous year.
+In 2009 the Boston metropolitan area and U.S. experienced their first monthly year over year declines in the CPI-U since 1954 and 1955, respectively.
+Annual declines in the CPI-U for Boston and the U.S. were 0.7 and 0.4 percent, respectively, in 2009.
+The latest available data for May 2010 show that the CPI-U for the Boston metropolitan area increased at a rate of 2.7 percent over May 2009, while the U.S. index increased by 2.0 percent over the same period.

-Consumer Price Index for All Urban Consumers (CPI-U), 1970-2008
+Consumer Price Index for All Urban Consumers (CPI-U), 1970-2009